Project Structure

 1. Layers

 A layer is a top-level directory and the first level of application decomposition.
-In FSD, there are 6 layers:
+This structure uses seven layers:

-• shared: This layer contains reusable components and utilities that are not tied to specific business logic.
-It includes UI kit, axios configuration, application configuration, and helpers that are not bound to business logic, etc.
+- shared: This layer contains reusable components, transport infrastructure, configuration, and utilities that are not tied to specific business logic.

 These layers help organize the codebase and promote modular, maintainable, and scalable architecture.